 NARA Privacy Act Systems: NARA 26

-SYSTEM LOCATION: Volunteer files may be maintained at supervisory or administrative offices at all NARA facilities that use volunteer workers.
+SYSTEM LOCATION: Volunteer and unpaid student intern files may be maintained in supervisory or administrative offices at all NARA facilities that use volunteer or student workers.

-CATEGORIES OF INDIVIDUALS COVERED BY THE SYSTEM: Individuals covered by this system include persons who have applied to be NARA volunteers.
+CATEGORIES OF INDIVIDUALS COVERED BY THE SYSTEM: Individuals covered by this system include people who have applied to be NARA volunteers or unpaid student interns.

-CATEGORIES OF RECORDS IN THE SYSTEM: Volunteer files consist of a variety of records maintained by operating officials to administer personnel matters affecting volunteers.
-Records may include: applications for volunteer service and for building passes, registration forms, other administrative forms, correspondence, resumes, letters of recommendation, college transcripts and forms, performance assessments, and copies of timesheets.
-Volunteer files may include some or all of the following information about an individual: name; home and emergency addresses and telephone numbers; social security number; birthdate; professional qualifications, training, awards, and other recognition; employment history; and information about injuries, conduct, attendance, years of service, and work assignments.
+CATEGORIES OF RECORDS IN THE SYSTEM: Volunteer or unpaid student intern files consist of a variety of records maintained by operating officials to administer personnel matters affecting volunteers and unpaid student interns.
+Records may include: applications for volunteer/unpaid intern service and for building passes, registration forms, other administrative forms, correspondence, resumes, letters of recommendation, college transcripts and forms, performance assessments, and copies of timesheets.
+Volunteer/unpaid student intern files may include some or all of the following information about an individual: Name; email address; home and emergency addresses and telephone numbers; Social Security number; birth date; professional qualifications, training, awards, and other recognition; employment history; information about injuries, conduct, attendance, years of service, forms related to the volunteer code of conduct; and work assignments.
 This system of records does not include official personnel files, which are covered by Office of Personnel Management systems of records OPM/GOVT-1 through 10.

 AUTHORITY FOR MAINTENANCE OF THE SYSTEM: 44 U.S.C.
 2105(d) and generally 5 and 31 U.S.C.